 Guitars produce sound outward from their strings and soundboards.
 Sound from electric guitar amps/cabinets emanates outward from the speaker.

 Choosing a microphone with a solid mid-range response is important for capturing the true character of the guitar.
-When close-miking guitars and guitar amps, using cardioid mics is a good choice to have good signal-to-noise ratios.
+When close-miking guitars and guitar amps, a cardioid mic is a good choice for sufficient isolation from other sound sources.

 The Sound Of The Piano